 - A. Advisor: Throughout the Title IX process, both the Complainant and Respondent have a right to an Advisor of their choice.
 If a Party does not have an Advisor at the time of the hearing, the District must provide the Party an Advisor of the District's choice, free of charge.
-The District may establish restrictions regarding the extent to which the Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties. - B. Complainant: A Complainant is an individual who alleges they have been the victim of conduct that could constitute sexual harassment. - C. Consent: Consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
+The District may establish restrictions regarding the extent to which the Advisor may participate in the proceedings as long as the restrictions apply equally to both Parties. - Parties have the right to consult with an attorney, at their own expense, at any stage of the Complaint process if they wish to do so.
+An attorney may serve as an advisor. - B. Complainant: A Complainant is an individual who alleges they have been the victim of conduct that could constitute sexual harassment. - C. Consent: Consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
 Both Parties must give affirmative consent to sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
 Lack of protest, lack of resistance, or silence does not indicate consent.
 Affirmative consent must be ongoing throughout a sexual activity and one can revoke their consent at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, is not an indicator of consent.
 In California, a minor (meaning a person under the age of 18) cannot consent to sexual activity.